hamiltron/gitcheatsheet/README.md

 * `git merge [branch name]` - Merge the named branch with the currently checked-out branch, automatically committing the results.
 * `git branch -d [branch name]` - Delete a local branch.
 * `git push origin --delete [branch name]` - Delete a branch off the remote to reduce repo clutter.
-* `git pull` - (Really a combination of `git fetch` and `git merge`.)
-Pull and merge recent changes (that other people pushed to the remote) into your local copy.
+* `git pull` - (Really a combination of `git fetch` and `git merge`) Pull and merge recent changes (that other people pushed to the remote) into your local copy.
 Be ready for conflict resolution.
 * `git log -[N]` - View the last *N* commit messages and their commit hashes.
-* `git checkout [first few 6-10 characters of commit hash]` - Go back in time by checking out a particular commit.
-This also works with tag names (among others).
+* `git checkout [first 6-10 characters of commit hash]` - Go back in time by checking out a particular commit.
+This also works with tag names (among other identifiers).
-* `git reset` - Un-stage everything (after `git add`).
+* `git reset` - Un-stage everything (due to `git add`).
 Modified files will still be there.
-* `git reset --hard` - Wiped all (tracked) modifications to the currnt local branch.
+* `git reset --hard` - Wiped all (tracked) modifications to the current local branch.
 This makes things go POOF - be warned!

 ## "Oops, I modified a file on the wrong branch."
 No worries.
 If you haven't staged anything, just checkout to a new or existing branch.